discordjs/guide/guide/creating-your-bot/event-handling.md

 └── package.json
 ```

 Create an `events` folder in the same directory.
-You can now take your existing events code in `index.js` and move them to individual files inside the `events` folders.
-Create a `ready.js` and an `interactionCreate.js` file in the `events` folder and place in the code for the respective files:
+You can then take your existing events code in `index.js` and move them to `events/ready.js` and `events/interactionCreate.js` files.

 :::: code-group
 ::: code-group-item events/ready.js